 Once you have taken the above safety and precautionary measures, you are now ready to make your cut.

-- Hold the band saw handles (using each hand) and stand in a firm and comfortable position.
+Hold the saw handles (using each hand) and stand in a firm and comfortable position.